Toblerity/Fiona/docs/cli.rst

 Would create a geojson file with only those features from `data.shp` where the area was over a given threshold.

+Note this tool is different than ``fio cat --where TEXT ...``, which provides SQL WHERE clause filtering of feature attributes.

 rm
 --